 This amusing show has an allstar cast of animals such as cats, birds, dogs, pigs, skunks, and many others performing amazing tricks and funny skits.
 Almost all of the animals have been rescued from animal shelters.
 Guests are also given tips on training pets at home.

-Fushion®

-This SeaWorld show is an exuberant high-energy celebration of surf, sand, and sky.
-It features stunt kites, bird flights, and championship-level water sports.
-All these activities are carried out to the accompaniment of an exhilarating world music beat.
+Manta[®]

+Strapped into a giant manta ray-shaped roller coaster, guests soar through the air at speeds of almost 60 mph (96 km/h), simulating the graceful gliding and swooping flight of a manta ray through the sea.
+The coaster dips so close to the water that at times its wings skim the

+waves in this head-down, face-first thrilling ride.

 Blue Horizons

 The power of the sea and the elegance of flight are conveyed through the truly spectacular show at Blue Horizons, featuring dolphins, false killer whales, exotic birds, and a cast of worldclass divers and aerialists.

 Tours & Other Attractions

-Smaller exhibits at SeaWorld include Shamu's Happy Harbor[®], a 3-acre (1.2-ha) play area for younger kids; Dolphin Nursery for new dolphin moms and their calves; and Clydesdale
+Smaller exhibits at SeaWorld include Dolphin Nursery for new dolphin moms and their calves; and Clydesdale

+Stuffed turtle and dolphin

+toys from SeaWorld shops

 TOP 10 ATTRACTIONS

-- 1 BELIEVE®
+- 1) RELIEVE®

-- 2 BLUE HORIZONS
+- (2) BLUE HORIZONS

-- 3 KRAKEN[®]
+- (3) KRAKEN®

 - 4 SHARK ENCOUNTER

-- 5 JOURNEY TO ATLANTIS[®]
+- (5) JOURNEY TO ATLANTIS®

-- 6 WILD ARCTIC[®]
+- 6 WILD ARCTIC®

-- 7 PENGUIN ENCOUNTER[®]
+- 7) PENGUIN ENCOUNTER®

-- (8) CLYDE AND SEAMORE TAKE PIRATE ISLAND[®]
+- CLYDE AND SEAMORE

-- 9 FUSHION[®]
+TAKE PIRATE ISLAND®

+- (9) SHAMU'S HAPPY HARBOR®

-- 1 MISTIFY[®]
+- (10) MANTA®

 Hamlet, home to SeaWorld's famous Budweiser Clydesdales.
 The Polar Expedition Tour takes guests on a 60-minute educational exploration of the polar regions and a look at the Penguin Research Facility, while Adventure Express Tour offers reserved seats, guided tours of SeaWorld, animal feeding opportunities, and backdoor access to rides.

 EATING, DRINKING & SHOPPING

-A recent addition, The Waterfront at SeaWorld[TM] is a world-class dining, entertainment, and shopping area spread over 5 acres (2 ha), which offers merchandise and foods from all over the world.
-Guests may choose from nine restaurants, ranging from full-service to cafeteriastyle.
-They include Voyagers Wood Fired Pizzas; The Seafire Inn, which offers stir fried dishes and hosts the Makahiki Luau show; the Sandbar pub, which serves sushi and martinis; and The Spice Mill, which features interna-
+The Waterfront at SeaWorldTM is a world-class dining, entertainment, and shopping area spread over more than 5 acres (2 ha), which offers merchandise and foods from all over the world.
+Restaurants range from full-service to cafeteria-style and include Voyagers Smokehouse, which serves smoked and grilled meats; Seafire Inn, which offers stir fried dishes and hosts the Makahiki Luau show; the Sand Bar, which serves savory snacks and martinis; and Spice Mill Café, which features international cuisine.
+Dining

+outside The Waterfront allows guests to eat alongside killer whales at

+Dine With Shamu, while at Sharks Underwater Grill (see p150), guests are served "Floribbean" fare as they eat just inches

+away from circling, menacing sharks.
+Spontaneous entertainment emerges around every corner as the Groove Chefs make music using kitchenware, and

+the Long Shoremen inspire laughter with their improvized comedy routines.
+The shops at The Waterfront offer SeaWorldTM memorabilia and an array of gifts.

+Aquatica o

+The most recent addition to SeaWorld's trio of theme parks, Aquatica is home to some of the most thrilling water rides in Orlando.
+Inspired by the wildlife and landscapes of the South Seas, the park features dozens of slides, meandering rivers, lagoons, and white, sandy beaches.
+The biggest difference between Aquatica and Orlando's other water parks, such as Wet 'n Wild, is its marine life and unique animal encounters.
+There are stunning Commerson dolphins, giant anteaters, brilliantly colored parrots, and exotic fish.
+The park also has more than 100 species of tree and 250 varieties of shrubs, grasses, vines, and flowers.